White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics: Obama administration

 In July, 2009, the Barack Obama Administration initiated a series of speaking events and meetings in order to gather input on the educational needs of the Hispanic community.
 A new executive order was planned for later in the year once the accumulated data could be assessed.
 The President set a new goal for the country: that by 2020, America would once again have the highest proportion of college graduates in the world.
-On October 19, 2010, President Obama signed Executive Order 13555 renewing the White House Initiative on Educational Excellence for Hispanic with the mission to help restore the United States to its role as the global leader in education and to strengthen the Nation by expanding educational opportunities and improving educational outcomes for Hispanics of all ages and by helping to ensure that all Hispanics receive a complete and competitive education that prepares them for college, a career, and productive and satisfying lives.
+On October 19, 2010, President Obama signed Executive Order 13555 renewing the White House Initiative on Educational Excellence for Hispanics with the mission to help restore the United States to its role as the global leader in education and to strengthen the Nation by expanding educational opportunities and improving educational outcomes for Hispanics of all ages and by helping to ensure that all Hispanics receive a complete and competitive education that prepares them for college, a career, and productive and satisfying lives.
 In the executive order, the President declared, "Our country was built on and continues to thrive on its diversity, and there is no doubt that the future of the United States is inextricably linked to the future of the Hispanic community."
 The President appointed a new commission as well, chaired by Eduardo Padrón, and including notable members such as Shakira.
-According to transcripts, Shakira never attended the meetings and had Maria Mercedes Lievano sit on her behalf.
+According to transcripts, Shakira never attended the meetings and had Maria Mercedes Lievano sit in on her behalf.
 In September, 2011, the White House released a report on the education of Latinos, Winning the Future: Improving Education for the Latino Community.

 In October 2013, the Initiative also launched a monthly webinar series.
 The webinars’ purpose is to connect leaders on a national and local scale, as well as highlight Bright Spots- programs, leaders, schools, organizations, partnerships, or models that are helping close the Hispanic achievement gap throughout the nation.
-The webinars are a meeting place where leaders discuss programs and initiatives, relevant policy issues, and evidence-based practices that benefit the Hispanic community.
+The webinars were a meeting place where leaders discussed programs and initiatives, relevant policy issues, and evidence-based practices that benefit the Hispanic community.
 The Initiative has held webinars on: